niaid/Nephele/README.md

 ## Nephele
-Nephele is a Microbiome Cloud Pilot project developed and managed by the Bioinformatics and Computational Biosciences Branch ([BCBB](http://www.niaid.nih.gov/about/organization/odoffices/omo/ocicb/pages/bcbb.aspx)), which is part of the National Institute of Allergy and Infectious Diseases (NIAID).
+Nephele is a Microbiome Cloud Pilot project developed and managed by the Bioinformatics and Computational Biosciences Branch ([BCBB](https://www.niaid.nih.gov/research/bioinformatics-computational-biosciences-branch)), which is part of the National Institute of Allergy and Infectious Diseases (NIAID).
+Nephele is available at https://nephele.niaid.nih.gov.

 Nephele intends to allow non-expert users to process microbiome datasets through a pipeline of existing software tools.
 Typically this type of work is computationally intensive, and also demands knowledge of both scripting and the tools themselves.
 Nephele attempts to address these issues.